Skip to main content

 8%7%6%5%4%3%7d30d90dTime to maturityRate (APR)5%6%7%4%5%6%Buy (entry, lend fixed)Sell (exit, resell)

 The shaded area between the two lines is the spread the maker captures on each round trip.
-The policy enforces this gap stays positive at every maturity.
+The policy enforces this gap stays non-negative at every maturity.

 All three points are set in a single setCurve call.
 With this curve in place: